5.1.26

 Maths

 In Maths, we have been learning about multiplication and division.
-WE are learning and practising multiplication and division facts for 2,4 and 8.
+We are learning and practising multiplication and division facts for 2,4 and 8.

 Topic - Makey Makey

 We started of our new topic by looking at robots and where they originated.
 We then located these places on a map.
 We will be moving the topic into a more practical element next week when we begin to design and build our own pinball machines from cereal boxes.
-Please send any empty boxes you have please !
+Please send any empty boxes you have please!

 RE